Jc2k/agentless/README.md

 # AGENTLESS

-This codebase implements ssh-agent as a microservice.
+This codebase implements ssh-agent as a bare bones microservice.
 This simple codebase allows the use of an SSH key without an end user possessing its private key.
 This might be useful if:

+ * You want to reduce the number of machines that hold a copy of your private key material

+ * You don't want a compromised desktop developer machine to compromise private key material

+ * You want to perform additional or non-standard authentication of a user before allowing a key to be used - for example you can require a valid TOTP code.
+This effectively gives you 2FA without having to install extra PAM modules on your entire fleet of machines and without needed to do LDAP 2FA.

  * You have devops / CD deployment tooling and don't really want to commit private keys alongside the configuration for them.
+(Good doggo).

  * You want to capture an audit event every time a private key is used

  * You want to store private keys for some systems in a more secure environment (different physical security, use of HSM or other hardware crypto, etc) and provide restricted access to them.

+ * You want to reduce the likelihood of criticial private key material from been exfiltrated.

  * You have shared cloud infrastructure where each user doesn't have their own account

+You will probably have to customize it for your environment - a lot of these ideas are left to the reader (for now).

-**WARNING**: Don't use this when multiple user accounts with multiple SSH keys is more appropriate - which is most of the time!!
+**WARNING**: Don't use this when multiple user accounts with multiple SSH keys is more appropriate.
+It's not a replacement for a good LDAP deployment.

 # How

+The ssh-agent protocol is simply an API that allows listing the public keys that are available to participate in authentication and an API for signing challenge payloads.
+By signing a payload from the host with the private portion of a key it knows about (in `~/.ssh/authorized_keys`) it knows you are who you say you are.

+But there is no reason why this has to happen on your machine.
+If you are suitably authenticated by other means then it's actually nicer to be physically seperated from the private key material.

-The user installs a client which implements the ssh agent protocol.
+With agentless, the user installs a client which implements the ssh agent protocol.
 This client listens on a unix socket and forwards any authentication challenges to agentless via the `/api/v1/keys/1/sign` endpoint.
-The local ssh agent client has no access to the secret material.
+This means the local ssh agent client has no access to the secret material.

 # Background